Skip to main content

 • Other

-Once you add a new key, it has to be assigned to one or several platforms:
+When you add a new key, it must be assigned to one or more platforms:

-When you upload a translation file, all keys stored inside will be automatically assigned to a proper platform based on the file extension.
-For example, keys stored inside a JSON file will be assigned to the Web platform.
+When you upload a translation file, all keys inside will automatically be assigned to the appropriate platform based on the file extension.
+For example, keys in a JSON file will be assigned to the Web platform.

-To link an existing key to a platform, simply click on the platform icon and choose one or more options:
+To link an existing key to a platform, simply find it in the project editor, click on the platform icon, and choose one or more options:

-Assigning a key to a platform actually means including the key in the export routine for the file formats compatible with this platform.
-For example, if the key is assigned to both iOS and Android platforms, it will be exported when Apple .strings and Android .xml formats are chosen.
-However it would not go to a Web .json export (while keys with a Web platform would only go to a .json export).
+Assigning a key to a platform includes the key in the export routine for file formats compatible with that platform.
+For example, if a key is assigned to both iOS and Android platforms, it will be exported when Apple .strings and Android .xml formats are chosen.
+However, it would not be included in a Web .json export (while keys with a Web platform would only go to a .json export).

 Here's a partial list of various file formats grouped by platforms that you can find on the Download page:

 You can think of platforms as global tags for the keys.
-In case you want all the keys to be exported regardless of the platform (for example if you want to export all data in Excel format), just turn on the Include all platforms option on the Download page:
+If you want all keys to be exported regardless of the platform (for example, if you want to export all data in Excel format), just turn on the Include all platforms option on the Download page:

 Different key names for different platforms

-Next, under the General tab find the Miscellaneous section and tick the Per-platform key names setting:
+Under the General tab, find the Miscellaneous section and tick the Per-platform key names setting.

-In the screenshot above the key was linked to two platforms, and you can switch between these platforms to provide different names.
+In the screenshot above, the key is linked to two platforms, and you can switch between these platforms to provide different names.

 Hidden and archived keys

 If you are not done editing your original translation, you can mark the key as Hidden from contributors so that regular (non-admin) contributors can't see it and don't start translating it.
-Please note that other project admins will be able to see this key and its translations.
+Other project admins will still be able to see this key and its translations.

 Did this answer your question?